 Tumor Lysis Syndrome (TLS).
 This syndrome is another known side effect of CAR T-cell therapy.
-It is a group of metabolic complications that can occur due to the breakdown of dying cells-usually at the onset of toxic cancer treatments.
-However, the onset of TLS may be delayed, occurring one month or more after CAR T-cell therapy.
-Tumor lysis syndrome can cause damage to organs, such as the kidney, and it can be a life-threatening complication of any treatment that causes the breakdown of cancer cells.
-Tumor lysis syndrome is managed by standard supportive therapy, including hydration (water and fluids) and the medications allopurinol (Zyloprim®, Aloprim®) and rasburicase (Elitek®) to manage increased levels of uric acid.
+It is a group of metabolic complications that can occur due to the breakdown of dying cancer cells.
+It usually happens at the beginning of some types of cancer treatments.
+However, the onset of TLS can occur at any time, even a month or more after the initiation of CAR T-cell therapy.
+Tumor lysis syndrome can cause damage to organs, such as the kidneys, and it can be a life-threatening complication of any treatment that involves the breakdown of cancer cells.
+Tumor lysis syndrome is managed by standard supportive therapy, including hydration (water and fluids)

+and the medications allopurinol (Zyloprim®, Aloprim®) and rasburicase (Elitek®).
+These two drugs manage the levels of uric acid in the body.